Winter Themed Cake

 Thanksgiving weekend is officially over, which means everyone has to get back to work and you can’t eat leftover pie for breakfast without someone judging you.
 However, it also means that it’s officially the Holiday Season!
 That means Christmas music in the stores and on the radio, hot chocolate, and decorating the tree!
 Also, this is when the winter weather normally starts to rear its ugly head… Although, it’s currently in the upper 40s and lower 50s this week and we aren’t going to complain!
-And we’ve got the perfect cake this week to celebrate the coming of winter.
+And we’ve got the perfect cake this week to celebrate the coming of winter: A Winter Themed Cake.

 We like to say that the Holiday season is the baker’s Super Bowl.
 It’s basically the time of year based on baking (or cooking).
 When people who don’t bake at all, pick up their mixers and make cookies for their family.
 If you’re like us and bake all year round, this is our time of year!
 It’s the time we get to shine.
 We can bake and bake and bake for hours on end and everyone just sees that as part of the season (when we do it in July, we’re somehow weird 😉 haha).
 And we wanted to celebrate the beginning of baking season (as we call it!) the only way we know how: a cake!

 We didn’t want to make it specific to any singular holiday, so we just made it a winter themed cake!
 It’s white and light blue and it has trees on the top and what we like to call “bushes”.
 It’s like a little mini winter forest scene.
 We even sprinkled on some silver sprinkles to make it shimmer.
 The shake of powdered sugar on the top makes it look like it has just recently snowed.
 Isn’t it so cute?
 We love it!